 Michigan Ski Resorts

 In the Michigan region there are almost 50 ski areas with more than 240 lifts and around 1,000 runs with an excess of 80 terrain parks.
+You don’t have to travel to the mountains of Colorado or Utah to get your ski fix on, if you live in the Great Lakes region.

 This means the region is positively overflowing with opportunities for skiers and snowboarders to test themselves on the slopes while having fun on the runs.
 Michigan offers a wide range of options, from gentle, groomed runs to untamed backcountry hills.
+As we have noted in the past, sometimes you can actually get more skiing in if you are 20 minutes from a smaller ski hill, than if you try to fly to a major ski resort.
+Plus, some of the ski areas in Michigan offer several hundred acres of skiing and plenty of vertical to improve your skills.

 Here are some of the best:

-Mt.
-Bohemia.
 Located at Lac La Belle, Mt.
 Bohemia is a remote resort that attracts accolades from the experts for its ungroomed terrain, including the highest vertical drop in the Midwest at 900ft, the deepest powder with around 275 in. of snowfall each year, and the longest run in the state – the 9,200ft Ghost Trail.

 There are 585 skiable acres and 108 runs here.
 Of these, 11% are expert rated, 88% advanced and only 1% intermediate.
 The numerous unique runs include the Flying Squirrel, which features a 41 degree, 900ft vertical run.
 A series of gladed trails that is called the Backcountry is rated as worthy of triple black diamonds.